 Please note format changed in 2019 - the heats are hosted by individual clubs, rather than run by the EBU.
 This means cheaper prices, a chance to support your local club, and hopefully more participants.

-The Masters Pairs will take place at heats organised by host bridge clubs.
+The Masters Pairs will take place as two-session event heats organised by host bridge clubs.
 These clubs are responsible for most aspects of the heat, including taking entries, running the game and submitting the scores.

 The entry fee is determined by each host club - a part of this is remitted to the EBU and the rest is retained by club, so by taking part you are supporting your local club.

 If your club wishes to host a heat please contact email@example.com for information.

 Details of the clubs which are hosting heats are available below.

 This event is open to players below the rank of Regional Master.

 This includes: Local Masters, Club Masters, Area Masters, District Masters, County Masters, Masters, Advanced Masters, Star Masters, Tournament Masters or Premier Masters.

 Players above this rank should enter the Ranked Masters Pairs.

 Your ranking is taken as of 1st January 2021, and will include any Master Points which have been earned prior to that date, but not yet registered.